Redpanda vs. Apache Kafka (TCO Analysis)

 1. Redpanda’s average and P99+ end-to-end latency profiles remain incredibly consistent even at high throughputs.

 2. Kafka could not handle workloads at 500 MB/sec or above (1 GB/sec total throughput) with three nodes.
-The tests could not complete at the required produce rate.
+The tests could not be completed at the required production rate.

 3. We had to repeatedly create bigger Kafka clusters to keep latency profiles flat, and even so, P99.9 latencies were above 200ms at 3x the cluster size of Redpanda.